-Project: Empowering Adults to Create Bespoke T1 Diabetes Self-Care Technology Through Community-Based Knowledge Transfer and DIY Maker Culture
+Project: Studying Adults who Create Bespoke T1 Diabetes Self-Care Technology Through Community-Based Knowledge Transfer and DIY Maker Culture

 A.A.
 O’Kane.
 “Empowering Adults to Create Bespoke T1 Diabetes Self-Care Technology Through Community-Based Knowledge Transfer and DIY Maker Culture,” poster presented at Behaviour Change Conference: Digital Health and Wellbeing (CBC2016), and in the Frontiers of Public Health, Conference Abstract: Behaviour Change Conference: Digital Health and Wellbeing (abstract only).

 A.A.
 O’Kane, Y. Han, and R. Arriaga.
-“Varied & Bespoke Needs of Caregivers: Organizing and Communicating Diabetes Care for Children in Era of DIY” in Proceedings of Pervasive Health 2016, 2016, accepted.
+“Varied & Bespoke Needs of Caregivers: Organizing and Communicating Diabetes Care for Children in Era of DIY” in Proceedings of Pervasive Health 2016, 2016.